Rouen Cathedral: Burials

 The Cathedral houses a tomb containing the heart of Richard the Lionheart.
 His bowels were probably buried within the church of the Château of Châlus-Chabrol in the Limousin.
 It was from the walls of the Château of Châlus-Chabrol that the crossbow bolt was fired, which led to his death once the wound became septic.
 His corporeal remains were buried next to his father at Fontevraud Abbey near Chinon and Saumur, France.
 Richard's effigy is on top of the tomb, and his name is inscribed in Latin on the side.

 The Cathedral also contains the tomb of Rollo (Hrólfr, Rou(f) or Robert), one of Richard's ancestors, the founder and first ruler of the Viking principality in what soon became known as Normandy.

-The cathedral contained the black marble tomb of John Plantagenet or John of Lancaster, Duke of Bedford, one of the English commanders who oversaw Joan of Arc's trial.
+The cathedral contained the black marble tomb of John of Lancaster, Duke of Bedford, one of the English commanders who oversaw Joan of Arc's trial.
 His original tomb was destroyed by the Calvinists in the 16th century but there remains a commemorative plaque.